Hierarchical Quantum Network using Hybrid Entanglement: Application of Omega-type hybrid entangled state: Hierarchical quantum information splitting of hybrid entanglement

 \section{Application of Omega-type hybrid entangled state: Hierarchical quantum information splitting of hybrid entanglement}

 In a hierarchical communication network of four participants, a boss Alice (sender) distributes her quantum state among her agents (receivers) Bob, Charlie, and Diana in such a way that receivers are arranged in a hierarchy.
 Specifically, Diana (high power agent) can reconstruct Alice's state with the cooperation of fewer agents (either Bob or Charlie) after Alice's announcement; whereas Bob (Charlie), a low power agent, can reconstruct Alice's state with the cooperation of Diana as well as Charlie (Bob).
-Consequently, hierarchy exists among the powers of agents (receivers) to reconstruct the quantum information split between all the receivers.
-Suppose Alice wishes to teleport (share) among her agents an unknown logical single-qubit $\left|\psi\right\rangle _{in}$ of the form
+Consequently, hierarchy exists among the powers of agents (receivers) to reconstruct the quantum information split between all the receivers. {A schematic diagram of the hierarchical communication network is shown in Fig. \ref{fig:HQIS}.} Suppose Alice wishes to teleport (share) among her agents an unknown logical single-qubit $\left|\psi\right\rangle _{in}$ of the form

 where $\lambda$ and $\eta$ are complex numbers with $|\lambda|^{2}+|\eta|^{2}=1$, and the subscript $L$ stands for the logical qubit $\left\{ \left|0_{L}\right\rangle =\left|+\right\rangle \left|\alpha\right\rangle ;\right.$ $\left.\left|1_{L}\right\rangle =\left|-\right\rangle \left|-\alpha\right\rangle \right\} $.
 Notice that state (\ref{eq:input}) is CV-DV hybrid entangled state.
 Alice chooses a hybrid Omega-type MES (\ref{eq:omega logic}) as quantum channel